Our print and microfilmed newspapers can be accessed in the Newspapers & Microform Reading Room.

 Accessing newspapers from outside the Library

 Although print and microfilmed newspapers in the Library's collection can only be used in the Newspapers and Microforms Reading Room, access to many Australian and overseas newspapers in digital format is provided to registered Library users via eResources.

 Trove also provides freely available access to our digitised historic Australian newspapers.

 If you can't visit the Library in Canberra then you can use Trove to see if the item or newspaper is available at a library closer to you.

-Another option is to request an item be delivered to your local library.
-Your local library will be able to tell you about this service, called interlibrary loan, including how much it costs.
-Please note that we can only loan microfilm copies of newspapers.
+Another option is to request an item be delivered to your local library using interlibrary loan.
+Your local library will be able to tell you about this service.
+Read more on the related Newspapers guide, Copying newspapers.